flowxo/flowxo-sdk/README.md

 ## Double Underscore Notation

-Output data in Flow XO can be referenced in your output fields using double underscore notation.
+Output data in Flow XO can be referenced in your output fields using _double underscore notation_.
 For example, take this object:

 ``` js
 {